seananderson/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 - Each department which leverages GCCode provides one employee who is responsible one day a week to contribute towards the maintenance and constant improvement of the GitLab instance

-- A flat fee per user per department is charged to those departments using the service (cost reduction should occur
+- A flat fee per user per department is charged to those departments using the service

 ## Supporting members